fbpx

 • Paying VA Closing Costs

-• Roll into loan with seller paid closing costs
+• roll them into the loan with seller-paid closing costs

-• Roll into loan with a higher interest rate
+• roll them into the loan with a higher interest rate

 • Seller Paid Closing Costs